BaibhavKundu2005/Chatbot/ReadMe.md

 - POST `/api/chat` — request body: `{ "message": "...", "history": [...] }` returns `{ "reply": "..." }`.
 - GET `/api/health` — simple health/status response.

-**Troubleshooting**

-- 405 Method Not Allowed when POSTing: ensure the backend route exists and static-file mounts are not intercepting the `/api` path (mount static files after API routes).
-- 500 Internal Server Error: confirm `GEMINI_API_KEY` is set and reachable from your environment.
-In containers and cloud platforms set secrets via the provider's env var settings.
-- Docker build errors copying `backend/` vs `api/`: this repo uses `api/` as the backend folder; ensure your Dockerfile references `api/requirements.txt` and copies `api/`.

-If you'd like, I can also:
-- add a `docker-compose.yml` for local dev, or
-- produce a short `deploy-to-render.md` with exact Render settings and start command.

----

-Last updated: 2025-12-17